peternutter/spotify2tidal/README.md

 # spotify2tidal

-Sync your Spotify library to Tidal — playlists, favorites, albums, artists, and podcasts.
+Sync your music library between Spotify and Tidal — **bidirectionally**.

 This project combines and improves upon two open-source scripts: